sn3d/excav/docs/handbook.md

 ## Quick start

-Before you start, create `excav-demorepo-1` and `excav-demorepo-2` repositories in your private or public GitLab.
+Before you start, create `excav-demorepo-1` and `excav-demorepo-2` repositories in your private or public GitLab or GitHub.
 Also be sure your `excav` is installed and configured (see [Installation and Configuration](../README.md#installation-and-configuration)).

 Create inventory file in some workspace directory e.g. `~/excav-demo/inventory.yaml`: